Excelling Leaders Institute

 • What do I need to bring when attending pre-orientation?

-No specific supplies are required to participate in ELI pre-orientation.
+No additional specific supplies are required to participate in ELI pre-orientation.
 Bring yourself, comfortable clothing and comfortable shoes.

 • Do I still need to attend the university wide orientation?